So you want to land that plumb job as a Digital Marketing Executive or Manager.

 - You can engage bloggers and SEO companies to create Guest Posts to spread the good name of your EP and then link back.

 There are many many ways but those are whole topics by themselves.
-Lets go back to wowing your EP with these other weapons.
+If you really want that digital marketing job bad you can wow your EP with these other weapons.

 Check The Link Profile Of The Domain